 Drift or troll, it’s all fishing

 I grew up with a rod and reel in my hands, always casting something.
 On most days, I would put a spinner on and go from there.
 But things change.
 Today, there are thousands of lures from which to choose and all of them come in a wide variety of colors.
 To every fisherman’s amazement they all catch fish.
 This is especially true in the popular art of trolling.
 You’ve seen the photos in outdoor magazines of boats rigged to pull a dozen or more lures through the water at the same time and at different depths.
 It’s a great way to catch a lot of walleye in a short period of time.
 I see the fun in trolling but what’s missing is the individual challenge of pitting angler against a wary fish.
 On my charters I offer that challenge.
-I tip my hat to the trollers but over the years I’ve recorded many amazing catches where customers suddenly got the hang of casting worm harnesses and even weight-forward lures of old and filled up my large cooler with a limit of 48 walleyes in less time than it takes to go to the theater and watch “Star Wars.“ The photo above is a good example.
+I tip my hat to the trollers but over the years I’ve recorded many amazing catches where customers suddenly got the hang of casting worm harnesses and even weight-forward lures of old and filled up my large cooler with a limit of 48 walleyes in less time than it takes to go to the theater and watch “Star Wars.“ My photos are a good example.
 It doesn’t happen often but when it does, it’s magic, not to be forgotten any time soon.